now-u/now-u-app/.github/pull_request_template.md

 ## Creator

-- [ ] The target branch is master
+- [ ] The target branch is dev
-- [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have updated the unreleased section of the change log
 - [ ] I have reviewed the 'files changed' tab on github to ensure all changes are as expected
-- [ ] I have added someone to review the pr and linked the relevant issue
+- [ ] I have added someone to review the pr

 ## Reviewer